 Who says Olive Garden hacks are only for saving money?
 You can save calories too.

+Want something other than soup and salad?
 Check out these other three relatively healthy menu items:

 - Salmon Piccata: 470 Calories